OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

   nav: "docs"
 ---

-Provide feedback <a href="https://docs.google.com/forms/d/e/1FAIpQLSd-VwSN3pr7TmccQcY3db5deCfdVN2sVGtrASC9RQdQOeEnzA/viewform" target="_blank">here</a>
+Provide feedback [here](https://docs.google.com/forms/d/e/1FAIpQLSd-VwSN3pr7TmccQcY3db5deCfdVN2sVGtrASC9RQdQOeEnzA/viewform){:target="_blank"}

 Series are usually created by the publisher.
-A publisher assigns a separate series title to a group of resources (such as books, DVDs, periodicals, etc.) that have a common subject or theme.
+A publisher assigns a separate Series title to a group of resources (such as books, DVDs, periodicals, etc.) that have a common subject or theme.
 They may or may not be numbered.